 It is so much easier to decipher the noises that your guinea pig makes in case you are familiar with the body language of the cavies as well.

-As we have already mentioned, a guinea pig that is scared of something prefers to not move.
+- Freezing – A guinea pig that is scared of something prefers to not move.
 The guinea pig can also be motionless if it’s uncertain about something.
-The little fellow will start moving as soon as it gets used to the alien thing in the cage.
+The little fellow will start moving as soon as it gets used to the thing in the cage.

-Just like with practically all the other animals, sniffing is a way of checking out what’s going on.
+- Sniffing – It is a way of checking out what’s going on.
 This way, guinea pigs get familiar with their surroundings and other cavies.
-These little guys like to sniff each other around the ears and nose, and, of course, the back end.

-This is a delightful thing that only guinea pigs do.
-The guinea pig will start to repeatedly jump up and down (similar to popcorn in a microwave).
+- Popcorning – The guinea pig will start to repeatedly jump up and down, which is similar to popcorn in a microwave.
 If you see that your beloved pet is popcorning, it means that the little fellow is extremely excited or happy about something.
-So cute!

-Once again, mounting can be a sign of sexual behavior (in case you see a male perform such an action).
-If a female is mounting then the chances are high that you have another girl in the cage and they are showing dominance in such a way.
+- Mounting – It can be a sign of sexual behavior, in case you see a male perform such an action.
+If a female is mounting, then the chances are high that you have another girl in the cage and they are showing dominance in such a way.